kbandla/APTnotes/README.md

 # APT Notes

-This is a repository for various publicly-available documents and notes related to APTs, sorted by year.
+This is a repository for various publicly-available documents and notes related to APT, sorted by year.
+For malware sample hashes, please see the individual reports

 ## 2008
 * Nov 19 - [Agent.BTZ](http://www.wired.com/dangerroom/2008/11/army-bans-usb-d/)